Virginsubjects/StageDUT/README.md

 Even though it seems to be working well in a regular navigator like Chrome, we'll face to this point and focalize all our attention to fix it, in order to displays correctly in our application.

-## Fixing color displays issues
+## Fixing StreamTokenizer issues

+The StreamTokenizer class takes an input stream and parses it into "tokens", allowing the tokens to be read one at a time.
+The parsing process is controlled by a table and a number of flags that can be set to various states.

+The stream tokenizer can recognize identifiers, numbers, quoted strings, and various comment styles.

+however we've noticed that when a string contains one diacritic sign, this class tends to split it and broke up in several strings, for instance : "ça" which contains "ç" will be split in two strings : "ç", "a", what happened here?

+We was able to fix this issue, therefore now the html page will dislplays correctly, at condition whether using right colors!

->Using proper colors, it seems that html content is displaying correctly.
+>Indeed Using proper colors, it seems that html content is displaying correctly.

 ![Capture d’écran (74)](https://user-images.githubusercontent.com/56639090/84264526-a2b0fd00-ab21-11ea-9ed2-3e818ea0d80d.png)